 The Company is exposed to financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Canada, Brazil, Peru and Chile.
+The Company operates in Canada, Brazil, and Peru.
 The Company funds cash calls to its subsidiary companies outside of Canada in Canadian and US dollars and a portion of its expenditures are also incurred in the local currencies.
 The risk is that there could be a significant change in the exchange rate of the Canadian dollar relative to the US dollar, the Brazilian real and the Peruvian sol.
 A significant change in these rates could have an adverse effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.

-As at December 31, 2015, the Company is exposed to currency risk through the following assets and liabilities denominated in US dollars, Brazilian reals, Peruvian sols and Chilean pesos:
+As at December 31, 2016, the Company is exposed to currency risk through the following assets and liabilities denominated in US dollars, Brazilian reals and Peruvian sols: